szeitlin/szeitlin-blog/content/posts/engineering/pachyderm-vs-airflow.md

 - Figuring out the workflow for deploying and debugging
 - Setting up a docker registry and using that (and don't have Jenkins running with handling that for us yet)
-- Managing two clusters and switching between them (learning in hard mode)
+- Managing two clusters and switching between them (learning in hard mode is not twice as fun as just learning!)
-- There is a built-in outlet to connect it up with Prometheus, but no built-in monitoring means we're doing it downstream (i.e with automated email alerts sent from Looker if something fails) or manually checking via the CLI until we get a dashboard server set up to make it easier to just visit that
+- There is a built-in outlet to connect it up with Prometheus, but no built-in monitoring means we're doing it downstream (i.e with automated email alerts sent from Looker if something fails) or manually checking via the CLI or dashboard view (I have been using the CLI thus far, but now that we have more than a few pipelines going on one cluster, the dashboard is starting to make more sense).

 4. Some things that are currently being improved